statelyai/xstate-tools/.changeset/giant-hats-pay.md

 "stately-vscode": minor
 ---

-Added settings for sending changes to the visual editor after each document change; the default is to send on save.
+Changes made outside VS Code are now sent to the visual editor.